temporalio/documentation/docs/java/workflows.md

 (depending on which Workflow type has been started) annotated with `@WorkflowMethod` can be invoked.
 As soon as this method returns, the Workflow execution is considered as completed.

-Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during Workflow execution.
+Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during a Workflow's execution.
 Note that methods annotated with `@QueryMethod` can be invoked even when a Workflow is in the `Completed` state.